rombrew/phobia/doc/TroubleShooting.md

 ## Overview

-This page explains how to to overcome the difficulties that may arise when working with PMC.
+This page explains how to overcome the difficulties that may arise when working with PMC.

 ## Error condition